AI Isn't Science Fiction Anymore – It's Your New Digital Assistant – blog post illustration from AI Did This

 Here's the fun part: you've probably been using AI for years without realizing it.
 Ever wonder how:

-• Your email knows which messages are spam? → That's AI learning to recognize patterns.
+• Your email knows which messages are spam?
+That's AI learning to recognize patterns in unwanted emails.

-• Google finishes your search before you do? → AI predicts what you're looking for.
+• Google finishes your search before you do?
+AI is predicting what you're looking for based on millions of other searches.

-• Your phone recognizes your face to unlock? → Yep, AI again.
+• Your phone recognizes your face to unlock?
+Yep, that's AI too, getting really good at distinguishing your gorgeous mug from everyone else's.

-• YouTube somehow knows you're obsessed with cat videos? → AI watches your viewing habits (not in a creepy way!) and learns what makes you tick.
+• YouTube somehow knows you're obsessed with cat videos?
+AI is watching your viewing habits (not in a creepy way!) and learning what makes you tick.

 It's like having a bunch of invisible helpers who are constantly learning about you and trying to make your digital life easier.
 Pretty neat, right?